tomsawyer0224/llama/README.md

 # How to use:
 1. Clone this repo, cd to llama.
 2. Install the requirements: pip install -q -r requirements.txt.
-3. Training the tokenizer: run the below command, then the tokenizer is located in the root directory.
+3. Training the tokenizer: run the below command, the pre-trained tokenizer is located in the root directory.
 ```
 python train_tokenizer.py \
 --corpus './data/tinyshakespeare.txt' \